High Strength Crowns

 1. Consultation

-During your consultation, we will assess the tooth's condition, evaluating the extent of the damage, checking the nerve's health, and assessing the suitability of your tooth for a dental crown.
+During your consultation, we will assess the tooth's condition, evaluate the extent of the damage, check the nerve's health, and assess the suitability of your tooth for a temporary dental crown.

 If any anomalies are found, our dentists will discuss alternative treatment options with you.